front-end-foundations/session3/README.md

 * Do not confuse it with _positioning_ which we have looked at for absolute, relative and fixed positioning
 * Get familiar with [Can I Use](https://caniuse.com/#feat=flexbox) and [feature detection](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection)

-First - comment out the float properties in the CSS.
+Comment out all the float properties in the CSS.

 Add `display: flex` to the nav: